By Deanna Costa

 The band continued to weave in and out of my life, as they rose to stardom and I rose to adolescence.
 Somewhere along the way, I also picked up a couple of albums by Weezer, who were inspired by my favorite trio even more than I was.
 By middle school, I finally discovered Fall Out Boy and could instantly relate to their lovesick hits.

-Despite all the collective fantasies dreamed around the globe over the years, I daresay no one could have expected the reality that is coming in 2020.
-Droves of fans sold out North American shows when presale tickets were released on Monday, the 16th.
+Despite all of the collective fantasies dreamed around the globe over the years, I daresay no one could have expected the reality that is coming in 2020.
+Within hours, droves of fans sold out North American shows when presale tickets were released on Monday, the 16th.
 The next day, European sales went live, and sold out just as rapidly.

-In a triple-interview that Billboard published the day after the tour’s announcement, the bands’ frontmen explained the birth of the concept.
-Green Day wanted to do a stadium tour similar to Monsters of Rock, the ’80s tours featuring the likes of Van Halen, Metallica, and Scorpions.
-The other two groups were already on the Crush management roster, so they pitched the idea via email to Rivers Cuomo, Pete Wentz and their bandmates.
+The bands’ frontmen explained the birth of the concept in a triple-interview that Billboard published the day after the tour was announced.
+Green Day wanted to do a stadium run similar to Monsters of Rock (the ’80s tours featuring the likes of Van Halen, Metallica, and Scorpions).
+The other two groups were already on the Crush management roster, so they pitched the idea via email to Rivers Cuomo, Pete Wentz, and their respective bandmates.
 Everyone was instantly on board.

-The concept of the Hella Mega Tour isn’t original, but marketing teams have been constantly reinventing fan engagement to keep up with the growth of social media.
-Planting leaks over the weekend before the announcement, encouraging Redditors and Twitterites to obsess over cracking the website’s password, creating online communities for fans to hype each other up in, sharing photos and interviews of the heartthrob frontmen on those pages — these are the new, free advertising ploys that are at the top of the musician promotion playbook.
+The Hella Mega Tour isn’t an original idea, but marketing teams have been constantly reinventing fan engagement to keep up with the growth of social media.
+Planting leaks over the weekend before the announcement, encouraging Redditors and Twitterites to obsess over cracking the websites’ passwords, creating online communities for fans to hype each other up in, sharing photos and interviews of the heartthrob frontmen on those pages — these are the new, free advertising ploys that are at the top of the musician promotion playbook.

-Pricing for the Fenway performance runs from $79.50 for nosebleeds to $219.50 for general admission to the turf zones in front of the stage.
-Nearly everyone in the Hella Mega Tour Facebook Group has been pleasantly surprised by the reasonable prices, though several expressed frustration with site lags and crashes, which sent them to the back of the line.
+Pricing for the Fenway performance starts at $79.50 for nosebleeds, capping at $219.50 for general admission to the turf zones in front of the stage.
+Nearly everyone in the Hella Mega Tour Facebook Group has been pleasantly surprised by the reasonable prices, though several expressed frustration with site lags and crashes that sent them to the back of the queue.

 Ticketmaster and individual venues claim that they reserve a fair mix of seating for each round of purchases, but this balancing act doesn’t go far enough to make the world of online ticket sales equitable.
 Promoters also tried (and failed) to curb scalpers by limiting transactions to a maximum of four tickets each.
 Despite this restriction, tickets were immediately found on sites that inflate prices (such as Stub Hub) anyway.

 Leveling the playing field for deserving modern concert-goers offers many challenges.
-Yes, some variables are out of management’s control, but I can’t help but think — and hope — that much more can be done.
+Some variables are out of management’s control; yet, I can’t help but think that much more can be done.
 If the music industry put as much effort into being fair to their customers as they put into taking their money, everyone could participate in the rocking world.